 The causes of infertility are many and varied and can involve the male or female partner or a combination of both.
 For the female blood tests and ultrasound scans can help your fertility specialist identify any issues and ensure you’re ovulating normally.
-Please note that not all the below tests are included in the Couples Fertility tests, click here to see which tests are included.
+Please note that not all the below tests are included in the Fertility Testing Package , click here to see which tests are included.

 Female fertility investigations may include:

 A simple blood test to determine if you are ovulating normally.

 - Ultrasound scan

 To check the lining of the uterus for the presence of fibroids or polyps which may impair conception.
 An ultrasound can also show the size of the ovary, size and number of follicles and the presence or absence of ovarian cysts.

 - Anti-Müllerian Hormone (AMH or “egg count”)

 AMH is produced only in small ovarian follicles and blood levels have been used to attempt to measure the size of the pool of growing follicles in women.
 Research shows that the size of this pool of growing follicles is heavily influenced by the size of the pool of microscopic follicles you developed as a baby.
 Therefore, AMH blood levels are thought to reflect the size of the remaining egg supply - or “ovarian reserve”.